This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 traditionally always been LESS than the cost of plywood,

-and rough-sawn will easily last a century or two.
+and rough-sawn lumber will easily last a century or two.
 Its

 also easily repaired if damaged.
 Make sure your rafters are